-The inaugural national Black Maternal Health Week (BMHW) campaign, founded and led by the Black Mamas Matter Alliance, is a week of awareness, activism, and community building intended to:
+The second annual national Black Maternal Health Week (BMHW) campaign, founded and led by the Black Mamas Matter Alliance, is a week of awareness, activism, and community building intended to:

-- Amplify the voices of Black mamas, women, families, and stakeholders on this important issue;
+- Center the voices of Black Mamas, women, families, and stakeholders;

-- Serve as a national platform for Black women-led entities and efforts on maternal health, birth justice, and reproductive justice, including African immigrant and Afro Latinx groups; and
+- Provide a national platform for Black-led entities and efforts on maternal health, birth and reproductive justice; and

-- Enhance community organizing on Black maternal health via community conversations, events, and outreach.
+- Enhance community organizing on Black maternal health.

 Black Maternal Health Week takes place every year from April 11 –17.
 The month of April is recognized in the United States as National Minority Health Month – a month-long initiative to advance health equity across the country on behalf of all racial and ethnic minorities.
 Additionally, we are joining dozens of global organizations who are fighting to end maternal mortality globally in advocating that the United Nations recognize April 11th as the International Day for Maternal Health and Rights.